guoyu07/meta64/readme.md

-## Sbnode: Open-Source CMS/Portal
+## SubNode: Open-Source CMS/Portal

-Sbnode (pronounced "sub-node", formerly Meta64) is an Open Source "Mobile First" Wiki-type content repository (or CMS) built on Apache Oak JCR and MongoDb back-end (on Java SpringBoot), with Google Polymer-based front-end.
-The sbnode.com website itself (not yet online) is running an instance of the Sbnode portal software.
-In other words, this is not just documentation *about* Sbnode, but it *actually is* a Sbnode node that you are now viewing.
+SubNode (formerly Meta64) is an Open Source "Mobile First" Wiki-type content repository (or CMS) built on Apache Oak JCR and MongoDb back-end (on Java SpringBoot), with Google Polymer-based front-end.
+The sbnode.com website itself is running an instance of the SubNode portal software.
+In other words, this is not just documentation *about* SubNode, but it *actually is* a SubNode node that you are now viewing.

 The **sbnode.com** website is currently geared towards the web developer audience, and the development of the platform; but the technology itself is a platform for building portals.
 This "Portal Platform" allows users to signup and create accounts where they can host content.
 The content can be any kind of text, data, images, and/or binaries, and can be shared to other users, who can then browse and/or edit the content collaboratively.
 The goal is to create a portal that is somewhat similar to Wikipedia (collaborative editing and sharing), but having many Social Media-types of capabilities.
 Another goal, from a technology standpoint, was to use only content repository open-standards for data, open source APIs, highly scalable data storage, and a very modern Mobile front end.

 ## News:

-### meta64.com is moving to sbnode.com ("sub-node")
+### meta64.com is moving to sbnode.com

-This is not a pivot of the product itself, but only a change to a better name.
-Meta64 will remain the Github project name, in the source code, but the website and app are now called "Sbnode".
+This is not a pivot of the product itself, but only a name change.
+Meta64 will remain the Github project name, in the source code, but the website and app are now called "SubNode".

 ### Recent Awesome Changes (3/8/2017)